eyalzek/imagick-multiburst-to-gif/README.md

-put the script inside the folder containing the photos and run it
+Put the script inside the folder containing the photos and run it:
+./imagick-multiburst-to-gif.py <ticks> (defaults to 50 if none given, give smaller value for faster gifs and vice versa)